Saturday, February 28, 2015

 Review

-Marvel is still a property from Disney and has always been in close competition with Warner Brothers' property, DC.
+Marvel is still a Disney property and has always been a close competitor to Warner Brothers' DC.
 Since Disney's purchase, they continued to bring the life of the treasured comic book heroes on the big screen.
 The two corporate giants had never done an animated feature together.
 Finally, the Disney animation studio people decided upon BIG HERO 6.
 It's one of Marvel's lesser-known properties and is from the group that created Ben 10.
-There isn't a movie with so many scenes containing mind-boggling animation with fast-paced action since Disney put away the toys on their two earlier attempts, Atlantis: The Lost Empire and Treasure Planet.
+There isn't a movie with so many scenes containing mind-boggling animation and fast-paced action since Disney put away the toys on their two earlier attempts, Atlantis: The Lost Empire and Treasure Planet.

 This movie contains a story and a blend of humour and action and delivers perfectly crafted animation rivalled by a few others.
 The film also includes scenes that show a lot of sadness.
 I was captivated by experiencing this incredible film that no studio has ever done since Pixar pushed the envelope in their mega-hit production The Incredibles to blow away the superhero comic fan base in childlike wonder.